johnbayko/hicp/README.rst

   - Port number printed by receptionx.py.
   - Test users and passwords are in the very low security python/reception/users file.
 Default is "user1"/"password1".
-  - The example server has "test" and "testml", or leave the application field blank to run the default application, which will let you choose which application to run.
+  - The example server has "reception" (default), "test", and "testml", or leave the application field blank to run the default application, which will let you choose which application to run.

+- Server will allow one connection at a time, until the 'x' command is entered.

 Installation packages
 ---------------------